 Women who are pregnant or nursing, anyone taking prescription medication, those with health conditions or anyone under 18 years of age should contact a licensed physician prior to using a weight-loss supplement , including The Cleaner.

 Some users liked that The Cleaner was affordable and available on the official website.

 What do users NOT like about The Cleaner?

-We found that users didn’t like the side effects from The Cleaner and that the customer service department was not supportive.
+We found that users didn’t like the side effects from The Cleaner.

 Who makes The Cleaner?